 BIC will be using a globally recognised and reliable platform called “Classin”.
 The backup platforms will be Microsoft Teams and Google Classroom.

 Yes, if your English is sufficient and you pass our entry requirements.
 Bristol International College will provide you with two options: 1) a 7-month (27 weeks) super intensive teaching programme (January – July 2021); 2) an extended 15-month (50 weeks) teaching programme (January 2021 – April 2022).
 Both programme options will give you access to every lecture and recorded tutorial that is delivered throughout the year.
 The Virtual Learning Environment (VLE) provided by the University of London will also give you 24/7 access all year round.

 You may work within your own time-zone, as all material and teaching instruction will be recorded online.

 The work is presented in a “lecture” style fashion by a fully qualified and experienced expert in his or her field.
 There will be question and answer sessions throughout each lecture.

-Yes, there will be a full induction week during the week of 1st September where a number of tutorials, seminars and lectures will be given so that you are fully confident in how the system works before term starts on Monday 7th September.
+Yes, there will be a full induction prior to the programme start date where a number of tutorials, seminars and lectures will be given so that you are fully confident in how the system works before your first semester starts.